boodah-consulting/n-vyro-governance/README.md

 n-vyro.io is broken up into several components so that there is a range of skills we could utilise.

-At present, we could we with the following hats:
+At present, we could do with the following hats:

   * PM
     * To manage UI dev